Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings

-The remainder of the paper is structured as follows.
-Section \ref{section:cpme} introduces the problem setting and the definition of the CPME.
-Section \ref{section:plug_in_estimator} describes our nonparametric plug-in estimator along with its consistency guarantees.
-Section \ref{section:eif_estimator} presents an estimator based on the efficient influence function, offering improved convergence properties.
-In Section \ref{section:applications}, we showcase two applications of our framework: hypothesis testing and sampling.
-Section \ref{section:numerical_experiments} reports our numerical experiments, and Section \ref{section:discussion} concludes.
+The remainder of the paper is organized as follows.
+Section \ref{section:cpme} formalizes the CPME framework.
+Sections \ref{section:plug_in_estimator} and \ref{section:eif_estimator} introduce, respectively, the nonparametric plug-in estimator with consistency guarantees and an efficient-influence-function-based estimator with improved convergence.
+Section \ref{section:applications} illustrates applications to hypothesis testing and sampling, Section \ref{section:numerical_experiments} reports numerical results, and Section \ref{section:discussion} concludes.